-- □ Lead interprofessional teams to improve healthcare delivery. - Engage in systems review to improve the quality of patient care delivery. - Use information technology to analyze data and optimize patient care. - Engage in evidence-based practice to achieve optimal patient outcomes. - Evaluate population health and disease prevention services to improve the health of individuals, families, and communities. - Create and sustain cultures of diversity and inclusion to promote racial and social justice and health equity across diverse healthcare settings.
+- 1. Lead interprofessional teams to improve health care delivery. - 2.
+Engage in systems review to improve quality of patient care delivery. - 3.
+Use information technology to analyze data and optimize patient care. - 4.
+Engage in evidence-based practice to achieve optimal patient outcomes. - 5.
+Evaluate health promotion and disease prevention services to improve the health of individuals, families, and communities. - 6.
+Promote racial and social justice and equity in patient care delivery across diverse healthcare settings.

-Master's in Nursing Education Program (MNE)
+Master's in Nursing Education Program (MNE) Program Goals:

-- Prepare educational leaders who will model evidence-based practices in teaching and learning and interprofessional practice in academic, clinical, and community settings. - Prepare educational leaders who are actively engaged in the scholarship of teaching and learning. - Prepare educational leaders who will lead with integrity, demonstrating attainment of national nurse educator competencies, including educational certification.
+- Prepare educational leaders who will model evidence-based practices in teaching and learning and interprofessional practice in academic, clinical and community settings. - 2.
+Prepare educational leaders who are actively engaged in scholarship of teaching and learning; - 3.
+Prepare educational leaders who will lead with integrity, demonstrating attainment of national nurse educator competencies, including educational certification